jasperanders/ContentMachine/content/resources/03 🎱 Kubernetes/02 MicroK8s Setup.md

 ## Taking a Look at the Kubernetes Dashboard

 1. In this step you will run the `kubectl proxy` command.
 This will create a reverse-proxy, so we can access the cluster.
-Without the tunneling from the first step, we would now only be able to access the Dashboard from the localhost of our remote server.
+Without the `ssh` tunneling from the first step, we would now only be able to access the Dashboard from the localhost of our remote server.
 This is not very useful as we want to see the dashboard in the browser on our system.
 That's why we created the ssh tunnel